Heartbeat Monitoring feature is available to Standard and Enterprise plans only.

 - All Heartbeat expiration alerts will have “Heartbeat” tag by default.

-On your account, go to Settings and select Heartbeats.
-Add a new Heartbeat with a unique name and your desired expire interval.
+From the Heartbeats page add a new Heartbeat with a unique name and your desired expire interval.
 Alert fields for Heartbeat expiration alert will be populated with default values, but you can also set them yourself with your desired values.

 You will see the designated email address made from the Heartbeat's name which you can use to send to Opsgenie.
-The heartbeat name field is case sensitive.
-If you're using the heartbeat name to send emails to Opsgenie, make sure to enter it correctly.

 Send a Heartbeat, open the Heartbeats page, it will show your latest active Heartbeat.